pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/04_data_representation/preprocessing/first_steps.md

 ## (1) Filtering out unsuitable SVGs

 We may want to filter out SVGs that appear unsuitable for training based on some pre-defined thresholds or heuristics.
+This step may be necessary especially when SVGs have been obtained from the Web and a variation within the data will be high (as opposed to SVGs that have been obtained from fonts, for example).

 ### Examples of rules for filtering out unsuitable SVGs